maxplanck-ie/snakepipes/docs/content/workflows/ChIP-seq.rst

     ## preconfigured target genomes (mm9,mm10,dm3,...) , see /path/to/snakemake_workflows/shared/organisms/
     ## Value can be also path to your own genome config file!
     genome:
+    ## Which peak caller should be used?
+    peakCaller: 'MACS2'
     ## paired end data?
     pairedEnd: true
     ## Bin size of output files in bigWig format